Optimizing Motor Efficiency with VFDs

 • Generated Energy During Braking: During deceleration, the kinetic energy of the motor must be dissipated.
 Since the motor is a rotating body, its kinetic energy can be found using the following formula:

-• P= E/t ; where P is power measured in watts, E is energy in Joules, and t is time in seconds.
+• P= E/t ; where P is power measured in watts, is energy in Joules, and t is time in seconds.

 • Braking Power: The VFD’s specifications often indicate its braking capability in terms of power.
 Should the power generated during the application’s braking event exceed the braking capability of the VFD, dynamic braking resistors will need to be added to dissipate the excess energy safely based on the braking power calculated above.